-7502 Cluster resource management facility: insufficient disk or system resources. (function: function detail: code 1)
+7502 Cluster resource management facility: insufficient disk or system resources. (function:function detail:code1)

 Referring to Section "Kernel parameters for Resource Database", review the estimate of the disk resource and system resource (kernel parameter).
 If the kernel parameters have been changed, reboot the node for which the kernel parameters have been changed.
-If this error cannot be corrected by this operator response, record this message, and contact your local customer support.
+If this error cannot be corrected by this operator response, record this message, and contact field engineers.
 Collect information required for troubleshooting (refer to the Section "Collecting Troubleshooting Information").